zgq346712481/reliable/docker/reliable-web/README.md

 ## production

-should launch `reliable-mysql` service first.
+Note: launch `reliable-mysql` service and seed data via `npm run db:seed:all` first.

+If you don't seed data the server will return 500 error.

 [available environment variable](./#environment-variable)